 2023 was a rich year in terms of social relations, with the first renewal of Gecina's Social and Economic Committee since it was created in 2019.
 More than half of the representatives are newly elected and have received training and support.
 The year saw the signing of the first working from home agreement, part of the Company's attractiveness policy, and the renegotiation of the agreement on professional equality.
 We are now exceeding our legal obligations, with an employment rate of 6.7% for people with disabilities.
+In order to strengthen collaborative work, flex office was implemented at the head office.
+A change that was prepared and supported by the managers and HR teams.

 "New generations are questioning the meaning given to work.
 Gecina's financial solidity, portfolio, and social and societal commitments meet these aspirations.
 Our achievements are tangible, and are visible in the city.
 Our impact is concrete."

-Christine Harné

-Executive Director Human Resources
+Christine Harné Executive Director Human Resources